Reuben27/Github-Workshop/README.md

 # Github-Workshop

-Repository for the GitHub Workshop conducted as part of Web Dev SRC.
+Repository for the GitHub Workshop conducted as part of SRC.
+Editing the readme file.